 What is, overall, safer for your body: alcohol or marijuana?

-The health impact of any drug depends on how it's used, who's using it, how much is used, and under what circumstances.
-Marijuana and alcohol are no exception, so comparing them directly is difficult — each possesses the potential for unique risks or benefits.
+The health impact of any drug can depend on how it's used, who's using it, how much is used, and under what circumstances.
+Marijuana and alcohol are no exception, so comparing their level of safety directly is difficult — each possesses the potential for unique risks and benefits.
+If you’re curious or concerned about how your body might react to either alcohol or marijuana, it may be wise to speak with a health care provider first.

-Aside from direct health effects, getting behind the wheel while drunk or high poses significant risks to you and others.
-Marijuana and alcohol have both been shown to significantly reduce reaction ability, focus, and motor coordination; skills that are essential to safely operate a motor vehicle.
-In fact, many activities, such as playing a sport or even riding the subway, become dangerous when drunk or high.
-In general, being drunk or high compromises sound judgment and may lead to unhealthy or risky decisions that you wouldn't make when sober (like unprotected sex).
+Aside from direct impacts on health effects and dependency, it’s also key to point out that getting behind the wheel while intoxicated by either substance poses significant risks to the user and others.
+Marijuana and alcohol have both been shown to significantly reduce reaction ability, focus, and motor coordination — skills that are essential to safely operate a motor vehicle.
+In fact, many activities, such as playing a sport or even riding the subway, could become dangerous when drunk or high.
+In general, being intoxicated compromises sound judgment and may lead to unhealthy or risky decisions that a person might not make when sober.

-The list of facts and comparisons goes on and on, so check out the other Q&As in Alice's Alcohol, Nicotine, and Other Drugs archive for more information.
-In short, used moderately (in the case of alcohol) and/or under the direction of a physician (in places where medical marijuana is legal), these substances may have positive health effects.
-But as is often the case, heavy use can lead to heavy health risks.
+The list of facts and comparisons goes on and on, so it might be helpful to check out the other Q&As in the Go Ask Alice!
+Alcohol, Nicotine, and Other Drugs archive for more information.
+In short, used moderately (in the case of alcohol) or under the direction of a health care provider (in places where medical marijuana is legal), these substances may have positive health effects.
+However, they may vary based on who is using either substance, how much they are using, and in what ways their using it.
+But as is often the case, it is clear that heavy use of either drug may lead to serious health risks.